MayoCalc / Blog / Everyday

 4 Measure the length in millimeters

-Lay the strip flat against a ruler and measure from the end to the mark.
-This measurement is your finger circumference.
-Enter it into the Ring Size Calculator to find your size.
+Lay it flat, measure from the end to your mark in millimeters.
+That's your circumference.
+Plug it into the Ring Size Calculator to find your size.

 Method 2: The Existing Ring Method

-If you (or the person you are buying for) already has a ring that fits well on the intended finger, this method is the most accurate.
+If you already have a ring that fits the right finger, this is the most accurate method by far.

-Place the ring on a flat surface.
-Using a ruler with millimeter markings, measure the inside diameter of the ring from one inner edge straight across to the other.
-Be careful to measure the inside of the ring, not the outside.
+Put the ring on a flat surface.
+Measure straight across the inside with a mm ruler, one inner edge to the other.
+Inside, not outside.
 Enter the diameter into our calculator with the "Inner Ring Diameter" option selected.

 Method 3: The Printable Ring Sizer